Qubes-Enthusiasts/qubes-task/README.md

 # Build

 The build process is maximally simplified and self contained in the Dockerfile.
 Following command will create fancy directory where later docker will copy exe of qubes-task
->sudo rm -rf fancy/ && mkdir fancy && docker build -t fnc . && docker run -v /home/user/dev/qubes-fancy-task/fancy:/fancy fnc && sudo chmod 777 fancy/* fancy/
+>sudo rm -rf fancy/ && mkdir fancy && docker build -t fnc . && docker run -v /home/user/dev/qubes-fancy-task/fancy:/fancy fnc

 All comands can be run out of docker but in this case you will need install all dependencies.